AndyChwalik/andy-chwalik-portfolio/docs/Labs/L04/index.md

     </td>
     <td style="width:40%; padding:28px; vertical-align:middle;"">
       <div style="font-size:14px;">
-        Now that I have the two leg ends of my design, I can work on offsetting those points to get the rest of the bridge gaps.
+        Now that I have the smallest and largest support legs for my design, I can work on offsetting those points to get the rest of the support legs.
 Since all of my bridge gaps had the same starting position, I was able to create the 5mm x 5mm boxes along the top 4mm apart from each other.
-After doing so, the space on the top part of my base plate was all used up because the base plate was designed for 5mm x 5mm legs that were 4mm apart from each other.
-Since all of the starting positions for the bridge gaps were in place, I wanted to start on creating that bridge gap on the base plate.
+Since all of the starting positions for the support legs were in place, I wanted to start making the support legs on the bottom side of the base plate.
 I was able to accomplish this in the same way I did the first bridge gap and the last bridge gap (creating another 5mm x 5mm box directly across from the starting point and making sure that the starting support leg and the final support leg had the proper bridge gap distance between them).
       </div>
     </td>
   </tr>